msalemor/azure-solution-monitoring/README.md

 ## Objective of a monitoring strategy

-Be able to quickly respond to service outage issues by having a strategy to perform the outage investigation/root cause analysis and eventually respond to the outage.
+Be able to quickly respond to service outage issues by having a strategy to perform the outage investigation/root cause analysis and eventually respond to outages.

 ## Using Dashboards vs Alerts